Why do you use the term “tour/workshop”?

 What is your refund policy?

 First off, I always anticipate your total satisfaction with one of my tour/workshops.
-However, in the unlikely event that you are not totally satisfied, your request for a full or partial refund will be honored and your payment refunded in full with 30 days.
+However, in the unlikely event that you are not totally satisfied, your request for a full or partial refund will be honored and the refund made within 30 days.